aebergl/MatSurv/Article/paper.md

 # Summary

 Survival analysis is a set of methods for evaluating time-to-event data that is widely applied across research disciplines.
+For example, it is commonly used in clinical trials to compare the effect of treatments.
+In cancer biology, it can be used to understand how low- or high-expression of genes affect the aggressiveness of the tumor.
+Time-to-event data frequently include censored data points, samples where no event was observed.
+An event is, for example, death, relapse of disease, or a new metastatic tumor.
+If none of these events occur during the study period, the time to-to-event is unknown, we only know that no events were observed during the study time.
+The methods described below was developed for this kind of data.
+For an in-depth introduction to survival analysis, we can recommend the book by Kleinbaum and David (Kleinbaum 1998).
+In fact, much of the code used in MatSurv is based on the equations given in the book.
 Commonly reported elements of survival analysis include log-rank tests, hazard ratios (HR) and Kaplan-Meier (KM) curves.
 KM-curves are used to compare survival durations between two or more groups and give users a particular estimate of survival probability at a given time; log-rank tests are used to conduct statistical inference on survival durations between groups; and HRs provide a ratio of the hazard rates between groups.
+To further improve the KM-plot, it has been suggested that the KM-plot always should be accomplished by a table that describe the number of patients that are still “at-risk” at a specific timepoint (Morris 2019).
 MATLAB (MATLAB 2018A) currently lacks functions to easily create KM-plots with accompanying risk tables.
 Furthermore, MATLAB does not have a built-in log-rank test, nor is one available in any of the